Wadebridge: Quays

 Wadebridge was the highest navigable town on the River Camel providing the main trade route before the building of the railway, and coasters would bring goods from Bristol and coal from South Wales.
 Timber was also imported from the Baltic, while stone from inland was sent to destination throughout England.
 The first locomotives used on the railway were also imported through the quay, being manufactured by Neath Abbey Ironworks, and the railway initially linked with river traffic well having been designed to distribute sand from the river to the local farms via a "sand dock" constructed upstream of the bridge at the point where the Treguddick Brook (Polmorla Brook) flows into the River Camel.
 This commodity, brought up from Padstow in barges, had previously been taken as far as Michaelstow and Blisland using pack animals.

-In 1843 apart from the dock for the barges bringing sand for onward movement there was another dock capable of holding 5 vessels and construction of a breakwater was considered, while in 1880 there were quays on both sides of the river below the bridge with that on the west bank being served by the railway although the "sand dock" had been filled in by 1895.
-In the 1900s vessels such as the M.V.
-Florence brought cargos including slag (for fertiliser), grain and coal, and flour was also a regular cargo brought from Ranks at Avonmouth.
+In 1843 apart from the dock for the barges bringing sand for onward movement there was another dock capable of holding five vessels and construction of a breakwater was considered, while in 1880 there were quays on both sides of the river below the bridge with that on the west bank being served by the railway although the "sand dock" had been filled in by 1895.
+In the 1900s vessels such as MV Florence brought cargoes including slag (for fertiliser), grain and coal, and flour was also a regular cargo brought from Ranks at Avonmouth.
 However, in the 1950s the river silted badly so that the ketch Agnes was possibly the last vessel to bring cargo to Wadebridge when she was recorded there in 1955.